puppeteer/puppeteer/docs/troubleshooting.md

 ## Chrome headless doesn't start on Debian (e.g. Ubuntu)

 - Make sure all the necessary dependencies are installed
-- The broad discussion on the topic could be found in [#290](https://github.com/GoogleChrome/puppeteer/issues/290)
+- The broad discussion on the topic can be found in [#290](https://github.com/GoogleChrome/puppeteer/issues/290)

 <details>
 <summary>Debian Dependencies</summary>